-The ML50 Raised Bed Drip Kit can be used in a wide range of layouts including planter boxes, vegetable gardens and plants in close spacings to satisfy any garden watering requirements.
-The drip kit uses drip line with pre-inserted emitters every 9” for even uniformity along the drip line in short lengths.
-The drip line can be used to cover plants in rows or closely spaced plants within the layout.
-This kit contains all the parts required to install a complete system.
-It can be connected into a 3/4” garden hose or faucet/spigot and we highly recommend installing the 25 PSI pressure regulator (included) after the backflow preventer.
-The pressure regulator is used to lower the incoming pressure of the system to the suggested operating pressure of 25 PSI, which is within the range of recommended pressures for drip irrigation or micro sprinkler systems.
-The instruction manual for this kit can found in the kit package.
+The ML50 Raised Bed Drip Kit can be used in a wide range of layouts, including planter boxes, vegetable gardens and plants in close spacings to satisfy any garden watering requirements.
+The Raise Bed Drip Kit uses a ¼” drip line with pre-inserted drip emitters every 9” for even uniformity along short lengths of drip line.
+The drip line can be used to cover vegetable plants in rows or closely spaced plants within the layout.
+This kit contains all the parts required to install a complete system for up to 150 SF.
+It can be connected into a 3/4″ faucet/spigot or a garden hose.
+If a faucet is not adjacent to the garden or to the location of your drip irrigation installation, you may extend from the faucet using a garden hose or use additional length of ½” drip tubing (model B35 for 50‘or B36 for 100’).
+To start the installation, the backflow device can be mounted directly to the faucet or to the end of a garden hose.
+Please make sure to add the 25 PSI pressure regulator (included) after the backflow preventer.
+The pressure regulator is used to lower the incoming pressure from the faucet to the recommended operating pressure of 25 PSI, which is within the range of operating pressures for drip irrigation or micro-sprinkler systems.

 Connect the pressure regulator to the backflow preventer and attach to the faucet.
-Insert the 1/2" poly tubing into the swivel adapter compression side and screw the swivel adapter into the pressure regulator.
+Insert the 1/2″ poly tubing into the swivel adapter compression side and screw the swivel adapter into the pressure regulator.

 Leave the poly tubing out in the sun for a few minutes to make it easier to work with and then lay it out near the raised beds or planter boxes.

-Near each raised bed, connect a 1/2" tee.
-From the tee, extend poly tubing to the top of the raised bed and add a 1/2" elbow.
+Near each raised bed, connect a 1/2″ tee.
+From the tee, extend poly tubing to the top of the raised bed and add a 1/2″ elbow.
 From the elbow, extend an additional length of drip tubing along the side of the bed.

 In front of each row, punch a hole into the side of the poly tubing using the hole punch.

-Insert a 1/4" barb into the end of the dripline and then insert the barb into the poly tubing.
+Insert a 1/4″ barb into the end of the dripline and then insert the barb into the poly tubing.
 Run the drip line along the length of the row, repeat for each row, and leave the drip line end open.